SERENYX LEAGUE

 - Double Elimination format

-- Upper Bracket team receives one (1) game advantage in Grand Finals
+- Upper Bracket team receives a one (1) game advantage in the Grand Finals

 - Hosted on start.gg